 Community Based Education

 Community oriented primary care is the governing philosophy of this program and incorporates community needs assessment, population-based planning and intervention, community participation and evaluation.
-Community based education has developed educational experiences with a variety of community programs, including more than 300 community programs located in 61 Connecticut towns, that compliments the classroom learning in the School of Medicine.
-Stacey Brown, Ph.D., director of UConn’s Community Based Education Program is an assistant professor in this department.
-Learn More.
+Community based education has developed educational experiences with a variety of community programs, including more than 150 community programs located across numerous Connecticut towns, that compliments the classroom learning in the School of Medicine.
+Stacey Brown, Ph.D., director of UConn’s Community Based Education Program is an associate professor in this department.

 Undergraduate Public Health Education

 In an effort to assure that every UConn undergraduate has access to the field of public health, the Program in Applied Public Health Sciences offers PUBH 1001 Introduction to Public Health and PUBH 3001 Introduction to Epidemiology to students on the Storrs campus.
 Courses are open to all individuals, regardless of major or year of study.